tjqadri101/SLogo/README.md

 	public void setList(List<TurtleImage> list): set the current list of TurtleImages in the panel public String getAllPositionInfos(): return position and headings of all the TurtleImages

+######Class ActionDisplayPanel extends GridBagPanel:

+	Constructor(s):
+	public ActionDisplayPanel()

+	Public Methods:
+	public void showState(): show headings and coordinates of all the TurtleImages public TurtleDisplayPanel getInstance(): return the instance of the TurtleDisplayPanel used in this instance of ActionDisplayPanel

 ####Controller:
 	Benson and Talal